Ján Krivák

-Ján Krivák (born 10 November 1993) is a Slovak footballer who plays as centre-back for Košice of 2.
-Liga.
+Ján Krivák (born 10 November 1993) is a Slovak footballer who plays as centre-back for Košice of the Niké Liga.

 Career

 FO ŽP Šport Podbrezová

 Krivák made his professional debut for ŽP Šport Podbrezová against Senica on 27 February 2016.

 FC Košice

 In June 2022, Krivák signed with Košice citing closeness to his hometown and family, following his release from Shkëndija Tetovo after 2.5 years with the club.

 International career

 Krivák was called up for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda (1–3 loss) and Sweden.
 He made his debut against Sweden, being fielded in the 46th minute, when he substituted Dominik Kružliak.
 Slovakia went on to lose the game 0–6.

 Private life

 Krivák originates from Vranov nad Topľou and lives in Košice.
+He has a son named Samuel and a daughter named Sára.
+In June 2025, he married his fiancée Dominika.